 Monday - Friday: 8:00 am - 5:00 PM

-In home Pediatric PT + OT services throughout the Phoenix, AZ metro area
+In home and virtual pediatric PT + OT services in Scottsdale, AZ + surrounding areas.

 © Copyright 2025.
 Moving and Grooving Physical Therapy.
 All rights reserved.
 Sitemap.